grymmjack/godot-coindash/README.md

 ===========
 Press start.
 Use arrow-keys.
 Try not to die.
 Pretty simple, but learned a lot.

-Check out the itch.io page here: https://grymmjack.itch.io/coin-dash

 I've hosted this on my site here: https://beta.grymmjack.com/godot-coindash/ so you can try it without downloading it, or building it in Godot.
+If you prefer, you can also check out the itch.io page here: https://grymmjack.itch.io/coin-dash

 Intro Screen:
 ![image](https://github.com/user-attachments/assets/41c59bdf-c1ca-42d2-99f4-518cd5c3e623)